Payette in Payette County, Idaho — The American West (Mountains)

 Additional keywords.
 Fur Trade

 Credits.
-This page was last revised on June 26, 2018.
-This page originally submitted on June 26, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 52 times since then.
-Photos: 1, 2. submitted on June 26, 2018, by Barry Swackhamer of San Jose, California.
+This page was last revised on November 17, 2019.
+It was originally submitted on June 26, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 135 times since then and 49 times this year.
+Photos: 1, 2. submitted on June 26, 2018, by Barry Swackhamer of Brentwood, California.